 This downloadable tool from Advance CTE draws on the five principles of Putting Learner Success First: A Shared Vision for the Future of CTE to help local CTE leaders and practitioners understand how they can begin to implement the vision’s principles and actions.

 This tool from Advance CTE is based off of two tools created by the Council of Chief State School Officers.
 It is designed to guide users through nine steps in planning effective interactions with specific stakeholders.

-This publication from Advance CTE summarizes work of the 24 states plus Washington, DC that participated in Phase One of the New Skills for Youth initiative.
-The document profiles significant achievements and lessons learned, drawing out strategies that other states can emulate.
+This publication from Advance CTE sumamrizes work completed in Phase One of the New Skills for Youth initiative.
+The document profiles significant achievements and lessons learned, drawing out strategies that other states can replicate.

 The Learning that Works Resource Center was developed through the New Skills for Youth initiative, a partnership of the Council of Chief State School Officers, Advance CTE and the Education Strategy Group, generously funded by JPMorgan Chase & Co